Costco, Sam's Club, others halt photo sites over possible breach

 Costco Canada and Rite Aid noted that PNI has limited access to customer information since it does not process credit cards, but the photo service sites were temporarily taken down as a precaution.

-CVS and Walmart Canada asked customers to monitor their credit card transactions closely for unauthorised charges.
+CVS and Walmart Canada asked customers to monitor their credit card transactions closely for unauthorized charges.

 Tesco's page simply said it was it was unavailable for routine maintenance.